Gang-Garrison-2/Gang-Garrison-2-ZIP-Legacy-Updater/Readme.txt

 the 39dll library/extension, Hobbel's Download Manager DLL, or modified versions of these libraries, the licensors of this Program grant you additional permission to convey the resulting work.

-This is a demake of Team Fortress 2 by Valve Software.
-All likenesses and similarities are intended as a respectful homage.

 This game uses the Download Manager DLL, created by Hobbel.
 It was wrapped into an extension by cspotcode.
 You can find more information on the Download Manager DLL at http://www.hobbl.com/gmdlls/downloadmanager